Soul / Funk

 Absolutely stunning!
 Really it’s the only words that I can come up with for this record.
 Released in 84 it’s a Modern Soul Gospel burner that is quite unfuckwithable in my opinion.
 Melvin & Yvonne (Mel-Vonne get it?), handle the vocals, the writing of the tunes, and the producing duties.
 Great backing band too with […]

-• Misty Moore - This Girl's In Love With You (Pzazz) Misty Moore - This Girl’s In Love With You (Pzazz)
+Misty Moore – This Girl’s In Love With You (Pzazz)

 With an artwork by the famous painter “Aslan”, this one is my french Holy Grail.
 The music is as good as the cover.
 Philippe Nicaud is a french comedian from the sixties who acted in wack parisian plays.
 The music go from bossa to jerk or funk orchestra.
 Nicaud doesn’t sing he speaks, the lyrics are […]

-• Rhythm & Blues All-Stars - Live At No. 5 Rhythm & Blues All-Stars - Live At No. 5
+Rhythm & Blues All-Stars – Live At No. 5

 The Rhythm & Blues All-Stars were a R&B/Soul cover band from Vancouver, Canada.
 This album, obviously live, features nice covers of Soul Man and In The Midnight Hour, and has a great 8 minute outro.
 However, the real gem on this album aren’t the songs but this “Guido” character they got to do a comedic […]